English

 According to an ancient myth, the rocks scattered throughout the arid landscape of Mykonos are the solidified remains of the giants killed by Heracles.
 Despite its desert appearance, Mykonos became one of the most famous (and expensive) of the Aegean islands.

 Tourists from all over the world flock to it, attracted by its sandy beaches and the bars and restaurants that crowd the port, also called Mykonos.
-The whitewashed streets of this island, the cubic houses and the churches with their blue or light blue touch of the doors or domes constitute the stereotype of classic Cycladic architecture.
+The whitewashed streets of this island, the cubic houses, and the churches with their blue or light blue touch of the doors or domes constitute the stereotype of classic Cycladic architecture.

 At Greca Travel, you can find Mykonos travel packages at the best price and modify them to suit you!
 Take a look at our complete guide to Mykonos.

 Mykonos fame lies on its beaches, as it is not particularly a green island.
 The best of them are on the south coast of the island.
 Platys Gialos, 3.5 km south of the city, is the quintessential family beach, with water sports and a long stretch of sand.
 Those who want to get a full tan can head to the famous nude beaches.
 The first is Paraga, or Agía Anna, a quiet corner with a good tavern.
-The next is Paradise, with camping, disco and water sports.
+The next is Paradise, with camping, disc,o and water sports.
 Elia, also a nudist beach, fills up in high season.

-Things to do in Mykonos
+Things to Do in Mykonos

-Those with limited time may need to start their tour of Mykonos with a quick visit to the Archaeological museum, to immerse a little into the intriguing history of the sanctuary.
+Those with limited time may need to start their tour of Mykonos with a quick visit to the ArchaeolMuseum museum, to immerse a little into the intriguing history of the sanctuary.
 The museum houses Delian funerary sculptures discovered on the neighboring islet of Renia, many with mourning scenes.
 Mykonos' most significant work is a pithos (canning jar) from the 7th century BC, which represents the Greeks emerging from the Trojan horse.

 From the museum, turn right onto Polykandrioti and you will reach the central part of the port.
 There, the best time is sunset, when the islanders stroll along the boardwalk to meet friends and go to its many cafes.
 The bust of Mando Mavroyennis, the heroine of the island, stands on a pedestal in the Plaza Mayor.